-- (a) More than 400,000 population. - (b) Less than 400,000 but more than 100,000. - (c) Less than 100,000 but more than 50,000. - (d) Less than 50,000. - (4) During the first biennium that a new service is funded by the department, two percent of the service funds shall be set aside for use in data collection and evaluation of the service.
-Thereafter, the service shall be evaluated as a part of the total community mental health program.
-[1981 c.750 §5; 2005 c.691 §4; 2007 c.70 §232] - 430.670 Contracts to provide services; approval of department; competition for subcontracts; exception.
-(1) A community mental health and developmental disabilities program may provide services by contracting therefor with a public agency, private corporation or individual.
+- (2) A community mental health program may provide services by contracting with a public agency, private corporation or individual.
 All elements of service provided for in the contract shall be considered as a part of a community mental health program for all purposes of ORS 430.610 to 430.695.
-Contracts authorized by this section shall comply with rules adopted by the Department of Human Services. - (2) A private corporation that contracts with a county or the Department of Human Services to operate a community mental health and developmental disabilities program shall provide an opportunity for competition among private care providers when awarding subcontracts for provision of services described in ORS 430.630 (1) to (3). - (3) In keeping with the principles of family support expressed in ORS 417.342 and notwithstanding subsection (2) of this section or ORS 291.047 (3), an entity operating a community mental health and developmental disabilities program may purchase services for an individual from a service provider without first providing an opportunity for competition among other service providers if the service provider is selected by the individual, the individual's family or the individual's guardian, as long as the service provider has been approved by the department to provide such service.
-[1963 c.117 §1; 1973 c.639 §7; 1981 c.750 §14; 1999 c.524 §1] - 430.672 Contract requirements for community mental health and developmental disabilities programs.
-(1) Except for community mental health and developmental disabilities programs operated by the county, a county may impose only standards, requirements and conditions for mental health and developmental disabilities programs that are substantially similar to the standards, requirements and conditions established for such programs by the Department of Human Services.
+Contracts authorized by this section shall comply with rules adopted by the Oregon Health Authority. - (3) A private corporation that contracts with a county, the Department of Human Services or the Oregon Health Authority to operate a community mental health program or community developmental disabilities program shall provide an opportunity for competition among private care providers when awarding subcontracts for provision of services described in ORS 430.630 (1) to (3). - (4) In keeping with the principles of family support expressed in ORS 417.342 and notwithstanding subsection (3) of this section or ORS 291.047 (3), an entity operating a community mental health program or community developmental disabilities program may purchase services for an individual from a service provider without first providing an opportunity for competition among other service providers if the service provider is selected by the individual, the individual's family or the individual's guardian, as long as the service provider has been approved by the department or the authority to provide such service.
+[1963 c.117 §1; 1973 c.639 §7; 1981 c.750 §14; 1999 c.524 §1; 2009 c.595 §513] - 430.672 Contract requirements for community mental health and developmental disabilities programs.
+(1) Except for community mental health programs or community developmental disabilities programs operated by the county, a county may impose only standards, requirements and conditions for mental health or developmental disabilities programs that are substantially similar to the standards, requirements and conditions established for such programs by the Department of Human Services or the Oregon Health Authority. - (2) When a county contracts with a public agency or private corporation for a community mental health program or community developmental disabilities program, the county shall include in the contract only terms that are substantially similar to model contract terms developed by the department under ORS 430.640 (3)(h) or the authority under ORS 430.640 (1)(g).
+The county may not add contractual requirements, including qualifications for contractor selection, that are nonessential to the services provided under ORS 430.630.
+The county may add contract requirements that the county considers necessary to ensure the siting and maintenance of facilities of the community mental health program or community developmental disabilities program.